-- An onboarding discussion with CIT, College Business Officer (CBO), IT Director and Security Liaison to discuss information regarding responsibilities and practices.
+- An onboarding discussion between CIT, the College Business Officer (CBO), the IT Director, and the Security Liaison, to discuss information regarding responsibilities and practices

-- Commitment from the College Business Officer to take responsibility for all AWS bills generated under the unit’s accounts.
+- A commitment from the College Business Officer to take responsibility for all AWS bills generated under the unit’s accounts

-- Acknowledgement of commitment to adhere to Cornell Security and data policies:
+- An acknowledgement of commitment to adhere to these Cornell security and data policies:

-- Name and email address of responsible account holder.
+- The name and email address of responsible account holder

 What else do I need to know?